dotnet/training-tutorials/content/csharp/getting-started/lesson-15.md

 ## Interfaces

 C# defines another type called an *interface*, using the keyword ``interface``.
-An interface is equivalent to an abstract base class with no implementation, with one key difference: classes an implement multiple interfaces (a class can only inherit from one other class).
+An interface is equivalent to an abstract base class with no implementation, with one key difference: classes can implement multiple interfaces (a class can only inherit from one other class).
 The syntax to declare an interface is similar to that of a ``class``, but property and method definitions cannot have accessibility modifiers or statement blocks (instead, method declarations end with a ``;``).

 ```c#
 public interface IProductRepository